-There are four primary airports guests use when visiting our condo.
-The one you select depends largely on where you are coming from and your vacation itinerary.
-Since there is seldom a significant charge for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.
+While most of our guests fly into Sarasota, FL Tampa, FL or Ft.
+Myers, FL, there are six airports you can consider.
+The one you select depends mostly on where you are coming from and your vacation itinerary.
+Since there is seldom a charge in Florida for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.

-The typical drive time from the Tampa International and Fort Myers International airports is approximately one hour and twenty minutes – Tampa is more traffic dependent.
-The route is less complex from Ft.
+The typical drive time from the Tampa International (airport code TPA) and Fort Myers International (airport code RSW) is about one hour and thirty minutes.
+The drive time from Tampa is more traffic dependent and the route is more complex than driving from Ft.
 Myers.
 It is also easier / more convenient to refuel your rental car when returning it to Ft.
 Myers.
-Please note that Ft Myers airport is also referred to on occasion at Southwest Florida International Airport.
-The important thing to note though is the airport code, which is RSW.
-The airport code for Tampa International is TPA.
+Please note that Ft Myers airport is also referred to as Southwest Florida International Airport.

-It typically takes about an hour longer to drive from Orlando International Airport (airport code MCO) than it does from Tampa or Fort Myers.
-However, since it is served by non-stop flights from so many locations, it is usually the best airport for guests coming from outside the U.S. (guests coming from large Canadian cities can usually find non-stops to other airports too) as well as for guests coming from western U.S. states.
+The typical drive time from Orlando International Airport (airport code MCO) is 2.5 hours, but that is traffic dependent.
+Since it is served by non-stop flights from many locations, it is often used by guests coming from outside the U.S. (guests coming from large Canadian cities can usually find non-stops to Tampa, Ft.
+Myers and during winter months, Sarasota) as well as for guests coming from western U.S. states.
+MCO is fairly easy to navigate for arriving passengers, but departing passengers often complain about long lines for TSA security checks.

 Our Guide Includes the Following Information: